jcostacoremedia/responsive_images/README.md

 - (`index_OSX_compression.html`) - uses images compressed with the default macOS compression.
 - (`index_Blur_OSX_compression.html`) - uses the same images, also compressed with macOS, but with an additional Gaussian Blur filter applied in Photoshop.

-Two teasers were created — each configured with a specific test image (HQ or Fuzzy).

 - ![Tabel](screenshots/tabel.png)

 **Author:** Jorge Costa